impleotv/stserver-release/README.md

   mongodb:
     image: mongo
 ```
-You should also do this if you're upgrading the server version and have your DB created with a more recent mongodb version, otherwise it won't work.
+You should also do this if you're upgrading the server version and your database was created with a more recent version of MongoDB; otherwise, it won't work.

-- If not restarted after install, first mission upload may fail.
-Delete the mission and upload again.
+- If the system isn't restarted after installation, the first mission upload may fail.
+Delete the mission and try uploading it again.
+-
 ----
 *Please don't hesitate to contact us at support@impleotv.com should you have any question.*